 Affinity System Overhaul

-World-Building and Narrative
+Worldbuilding and Narrative

-Environmental Design and Alien Ecosystems
+Environmental Design and Alien Ecosystem

-Storytelling and Narrative Choices
+Storytelling and Narrative Choice

 Audio Design and Music